atharva162/namaste-javascript-notes/notes/season-1/lecture-14.md

 ### Callback Functions

 - Functions are first class citizens ie. take a function A and pass it to another function B. Here, A is a callback function.
-So basically I am giving access to function B to call function A. This callback function gives us the access to whole **Asynchronous** world in **Synchronous** world.
+So basically I am giving access to function B to call function A. This callback function gives us the access to whole **Asynchronous** world in **Synchronous** programming language.

 ```js
 setTimeout(function () {